UCDCOMP10110/20387436_CPrograms/README.md

 # 20387436_CPrograms
-A repository to store work associated with the module COMP10110
+Eoin McMahon's repository to store work associated with the module COMP10110